agntcy/acp-spec/docs/README.md

 Learn how to use the API by looking at [API Usage Flows](#api-usage-flows)

-Learn about Agent Manifest and its usage [here](#agent-manifest)
+Learn about Agent ACP Descriptor and its usage [here](#agent-acp-descriptor)

-Explore tools for ACP and Agent Manifest in the [Agent Control SDK Repo](agntcy.github.io/acp-sdk)
+Explore tools for ACP and Agent ACP Descriptors in the [Agent Control SDK Repo](agntcy.github.io/acp-sdk)

 ## API Usage Flows

 ### Agents Retrieval APIs

 ACP offers an API to search for the agents served by the ACP server.
-Once a client has an agent identifier `AgentID`, it can use it to either retrieve the agent manifest or to control agent runs.
+Once a client has an agent identifier `AgentID`, it can use it to either retrieve the agent descriptor or to control agent runs.

 #### Retrieve all agents supported by the server
 In this case the client is doing a search of all agents in the server without specifying any search filter.
 Results is a list of agents.